 1. A curly hair travel kit

-Many of your favorite curly hair brands have created travel hair kits to take the guess work out of how many ounces you can bring in your carry-on.
+Many of our favorite curly hair brands have created travel hair kits to take the guesswork out of how many ounces you can bring in your carry-on.
 The majority of them contain a shampoo, conditioner and styler to have your bare necessities covered.
 Check out these brands:

-DevaCurl The Kit For All Curl Kind (available at SHOP NaturallyCurly)
+- DevaCurl The Kit For All Curl Kind

-- Jane Carter Solution Natural & Curly Hair Essential Travel Kit (available at SHOP NaturallyCurly)
+- Jane Carter Solution Natural Curly Hair Essential Travel Kit

 2. Some plastic wrap

 There is nothing worse than arriving at your hotel to find your liquids have exploded in your bag.
 To avoid this from happening, take the lid off your bottles and add a square of plastic wrap over the opening.
 Screw the lid back on and rest assured that you have saved your clothing.

 If you are really limited on space and don’t have the time or money to purchase a curly hair travel kit, you can squirt your shampoos, conditioners, body wash, stylers, and lotion into sandwich bags.
 Just be sure to purchase bags that zip tight, and don’t overfill them.
 You will be able to fold them and place all of your liquids into a quart-sized bag.
 When it’s time for use, you can unzip or cut a small hole in the corner to dispense.